nkrisztian89/interstellar-armada/README.md

 Please see the LICENSE.txt file or the About page within the game for the details of licensing.
-In short, most of the source code of the game is released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0-standalone.html) license and most of the assets are released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, but for exceptions, details and attributions please do check LICENSE.txt.
+In short, most of the source code of the game is released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0-standalone.html) license and most of the assets are released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, notably except the voice-over files generated using [ElevenLabs.io](https://elevenlabs.io).
+For other exceptions, details and attributions please do check LICENSE.txt.

 With game related questions, suggestions and feedback please contact me at
 <armada.galactic.ace@gmail.com>.